malexandre/gulp-task-angular-sort-annotate/README.md

 # GULP-TASK-ANGULAR-SORT-ANNOTATE

-This module create a gulp task `angular-sort-annotate` that find all the angular files, annotate them, sort them, and inject them in your html file.
+This module create gulp tasks that find all the angular files, annotate them, sort them, and inject them in your html file.

 ## Installation